 A four-year-old laptop for personal, basic computing will not be sufficient.
 A good laptop can be purchased for as little as $700.
 We are happy to help advise you on the suitability of your current laptop or recommend a solid replacement option that fits your needs and budget.
 If the cost of a computer is an issue, you may be able to increase your federal student loans (details here).

-Windows-based PCs are more common in the practice of law once you graduate.
+Windows-based PCs are more common in the practice of law.
 However, in the law school, either Macs or PCs are acceptable.
-Our exam taking software ExamSoft will run on either a PC or a Mac.

 A three year parts and labor warranty is recommended for new computer purchases.
 CU’s Bookstore offers service on Apple computers.
 There is no on-campus maintenance and repair facility for other brands of computer.

 While you are a Colorado Law student, you will have access to the Office 365 ProPlus program which allows current students to download the latest versions of Microsoft Office software for Windows and macOS as well as iOS/Android apps at no cost.

 As a student you have access to 5TB cloud storage through Microsoft OneDrive.
 We recommend that you use OneDrive to sync and backup your local files to the cloud.
 Losing your hard work because you saved it locally, rather than to the cloud, can make for a really bad day.

 Although back-to-school bargain packages may be available online or at large computer stores, you should check for educational discounts or academic pricing on all hardware and software before making your purchase.
 The CU Bookstore offers academic pricing for computers and software.